project8/cicada/Documentation/GettingStarted.rst

             print(resultList[-1])
         return resultList

-1. The first line adds the Cicada libraries into the ROOT module, so they can be imported by the second import.
+1. The first two lines add the Cicada libraries into the ROOT module, so they can be imported by the second import.
 Note that here we call `ROOT.Katydid` and not `ROOT.Cicada`: we are using the `Katydid` namespace that was added to ROOT.
 One day once the Cicada library will be used as a dependency of Katydid, we will use `ROOT.Cicada`.